These things I'll never say - my story that didn't quite make it

 To own it millions would die

-And although it is not to be
+And although it was not to be

 I am grateful for the memory